Dust Racing 2D – An Open Source Car Racing Game Written in Qt And OpenGL

 I must admit that the graphics is pretty good with the combination of 2D and some 3D objects.
-While playing this game with my headsets on, the engine and collision sounds made me think that I was riding a real race car.
+While playing this game with my headsets on, the engine and collision sounds made me think that I was racing a real car!
 Overall, the experience was more than good.

 You can tweak the game’s settings as per your liking from the Settings menu.

 The game is available in three modes – namely Race(one player or two player), Time Trial, and Duel.
 To choose the game mode, go to Settings -> Game mode from the main menu and choose any one of the mode of your choice.